mmiranda222/.statsuite/content/changelog/_index.md

 **[Release .Stat Suite .NET 4.1.0](https://gitlab.com/groups/sis-cc/.stat-suite/-/milestones/22)**
 > This new release includes a new version of the **core-sdmxri-nsi-plugin** service, with the release of the Eurostat's **NSI-WS version 7.13.0**.

-minor changes:
+backward-compatible enhancements and new features:

+- [dotstatsuite-core-sdmxri-nsi-plugin#8](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-sdmxri-nsi-plugin/-/issues/8) Load of the Concept Scheme CoreRepresentation.
+- [dotstatsuite-core-sdmxri-nsi-ws#49](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-sdmxri-nsi-ws/-/issues/49) Add the database version number to the NSI-WS health page.
 - [dotstatsuite-core-sdmxri-nsi-ws#53](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-sdmxri-nsi-ws/-/issues/53) Deploy NSI version 7.13.0 (incl.
 7.12.2).
 The task also included the creation, upon Eurostat authorization to the SIS-CC, of a new sub-group called **Eurostat SDMX-RI components** into GitLab for hosting Read-Only copies (*manually mirrored*) of some of the Eurostat components:
 >* [nsiws.net.mirrored](https://gitlab.com/sis-cc/eurostat-sdmx-ri/nsiws.net.mirrored)
 >* [maapi.net.mirrored](https://gitlab.com/sis-cc/eurostat-sdmx-ri/maapi.net.mirrored)
 >* [authdb.sql.mirrored](https://gitlab.com/sis-cc/eurostat-sdmx-ri/authdb.sql.mirrored)
-- [dotstatsuite-core-sdmxri-nsi-plugin#8](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-sdmxri-nsi-plugin/-/issues/8) Load of the Concept Scheme CoreRepresentation.
-- [dotstatsuite-core-sdmxri-nsi-ws#49](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-sdmxri-nsi-ws/-/issues/49) Add the database version number to the NSI-WS health page.
-- [dotstatsuite-core-sdmxri-nsi-ws#50](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-sdmxri-nsi-ws/-/issues/50) *(DevOps)* Update default MSDB variable and use default settings in `kube` & `docker-compose`.

-patches:
+patch changes:

 - [dotstatsuite-core-sdmxri-nsi-ws#29](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-sdmxri-nsi-ws/-/issues/29) Query for dataflows as references to a particular category wrongly returns also other dataflows.
 This fix enables to properly filter dataflows in the DLM by category [dotstatsuite-data-lifecycle-manager#48](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-lifecycle-manager/-/issues/48).
+- [dotstatsuite-core-sdmxri-nsi-ws#50](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-sdmxri-nsi-ws/-/issues/50) *(DevOps)* Update default MSDB variable and use default settings in `kube` & `docker-compose`.

 ---